CompEpigen/wgbs_atlas_simulation/README.md

   -m /path/to/your/metadata/folder \
   -g /path/to/your/data/folder
 ```
+**Soem files may fail to download properly using this method and result in error during parsing.
+In such case targeted manual download is advised**

 #### [Alternative]: Manual download from GEO
 You can download `.pat` files for the normal cell-type methylation atlas [GEO page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186458).
 The `custom` button allows you to select files to download.